The Style Of The Long Ending Of Mark

 The third objection listed is that Mary Magdalene is identified in verse 9 as "from whom he had cast seven demons" even though she has been mentioned as recently as verse 1.
 However, it should be noted that this is not, strictly speaking, an identifying phrase; it is rather a type of flashback that gives additional information about Mary Magdalene.
 This same type of flashback is found at least four times elsewhere in Mark.
 In Mark 3:16 we find that Simon was surnamed Peter by Jesus, although Simon had been mentioned several times previously.
 We know this is a flashback because John 1:42 tells us it happened when Simon Peter first met Jesus.
 In Mark 3:17 we find that James and John were surnamed Boanerges, which means sons of thunder, although they too had been previously mentioned.
 In Mark 6:16 we find that Herod had beheaded John the Baptist, even though Herod had been previously mentioned only two verses before.
 And in Mark 7:26 we find the additional information that the woman who was the subject of the previous verse was a Greek, a Syrophoenician by race.
 Thus we see that the stylistic feature of giving additional information in a type of flashback about someone previously mentioned is not foreign to Mark.
 Therefore, the third objection is not valid either.

 Perhaps the most serious objection with regard to juncture is that verse 8 ends with the conjunction gar ("for"), which is a very abrupt ending.
-The final clause of verse 8 ("for they were afraid") has only two words in Greek.
+The final clause of verse 8 ("for they were afraid") has only two words in Greek: ephobounto gar.
 Since the word gar cannot stand at the beginning of a sentence in Greek, it is found at the end of the sentence, which is a feature not found elsewhere in Mark.
 Some have suggested that there was more to the sentence but this has been lost.
-But even though there are no other two word clauses containing gar in Mark, there are three word clauses (Mark 1:16; 11:18) and four word clauses (Mark 1:38; 3:21; 5:42; 9:49; 14:70; 15:14; 16:4) that contain gar.
-Thus Mark did know how to use gar in short sentences.
+However, in 13:35 there is a two-word clause that ends with a postpositive conjunction: grēgoreite oun ("watch therefore").
+And even though there are no other two word clauses containing gar in Mark, there are three-word clauses (Mark 1:16; 11:18) and four-word clauses (Mark 1:38; 3:21; 5:42; 9:49; 14:70; 15:14; 16:4) that contain gar.
+Thus, Mark elsewhere used a two-word sentence and gar in short sentences.

 Actually, as stated before, the transition between verses 8 and 9 does seem awkward.
-This is primarily due to the use of a participle as a sort of resume of what has already been stated in the previous section.
-Although the resurrection had been mentioned in verse 6, it is mentioned again with a participle ("rising") to begin the section on Christ's appearances.
+This is primarily due to the use of a participle as a sort of résumé of what has already been stated in the previous section.
+Although the resurrection had been mentioned in verse 6, it is mentioned again with a participle (anastas, "rising") to begin the section on Christ's appearances.
 This is a rare feature, being found elsewhere in this Gospel only in Mark 14:66.
-This verse, which begins the section relating how Peter denied Jesus three times, begins with a participle ("being") placing Peter in the courtyard, a fact which had already been mentioned in verse 54.
+This verse, which begins the section relating how Peter denied Jesus three times, begins with a participle (ontos, "being") placing Peter in the courtyard, a fact which had already been mentioned in verse 54.
 It may be noted in passing that the servants who were slapping Jesus in verse 65 are now forgotten (a feature which parallels the second objection once again).
-Thus even this rare feature is found elsewhere in Mark.
-Although all the stylistic features of this section are not found together elsewhere in Mark, they are found elsewhere in Mark and thus this juncture is Markan in style.
+Thus, even this rare feature is found elsewhere in Mark.
+Although all the stylistic features of this section are not found together elsewhere in Mark, they are found elsewhere in Mark and thus this juncture is consistent with Mark's style.

 Objections Based on Vocabulary